Air Fryer Tilapia: Flaky, Crispy Fish in Just 10 Minutes

 How do I know when tilapia is done in the air fryer?

-Tilapia is done when it reaches 145°F internal temperature and flakes easily when pressed with a fork.
+Tilapia is done when it reaches 145°F (63°C) internal temperature and flakes easily when pressed with a fork — this is the safe minimum internal temperature for fish per USDA FSIS (2023).
 The flesh should be completely opaque white throughout, with no translucent or pink areas remaining.
 Thin tail sections of the fillet will be done before the thicker center section — if you are cooking fillets of very uneven thickness, slightly overlap the thin tail ends under the thicker portion to even out the cooking rate.

 Why does my tilapia stick to the air fryer basket?

-Fish fillets stick when they are placed in a cold basket without any oil, or when they are moved before they are fully set.
+Fish sticks to a cold, unoiled basket or when the fillet is moved before the surface has fully set.
 Preheat the air fryer before adding the fish, and lightly oil the basket with cooking spray.
 When it is time to flip, the fillet should release cleanly — if it resists, give it 30 more seconds, then try again.
 A fillet that is properly crusted on the bottom will release on its own; forcing it off the basket before it releases causes tearing.

 Which air fryer recipe style are you?